Is Letting Your Dog Eat Grass a Good Idea?

 Does your dog start chomping grass the moment she gets outdoors?
 Should you try to stop her?
-This recent article offers an entirely new explanation, disputing the long-held belief that dogs eat grass to throw up.
-In my experience, there are 4 additional health-related reasons dogs eat grass.
+This article offers an entirely new explanation, disputing the long-held belief that dogs eat grass to throw up.
+Here are four additional health-related reasons dogs eat grass.

 STORY AT-A-GLANCE